Alex Okosi: Early life

-Okosi was educated in Enugu until the age of 12, before finishing his education in the USA.
-While visiting his brothers in the US, Okosi made the decision to stay in the US to complete his education, and he subsequently studied at schools in New York, Missouri, Nebraska and Florida before attending Phillips Exeter Academy in Exeter, New Hampshire.
+Okosi was educated in Enugu, Nigeria until the age of 12, before finishing his education in the United States.
+While visiting his brothers in the U.S., Okosi made the decision to stay there to complete his education, and he subsequently studied at schools in New York, Missouri, Nebraska and Florida before attending Phillips Exeter Academy in Exeter, New Hampshire.

-Okosi continued his studies at Saint Michael's, Vermont - a liberal arts college in New England where he enrolled in a double major in business administration and economics.
+Okosi continued his studies at Saint Michael's College, Vermont, where he enrolled in a double major in business administration and economics.
 He graduated Magna cum laude in 1998.
 Okosi was awarded a full scholarship to play Division II basketball for Saint Michael's.
 He represented his college at Basketball, captaining the Purple Knights’ second team to victory in 1998.

-Career

-Prior to joining YouTube, Okosi spent 22 years at ViacomCBS (now Paramount Global).
-He was the executive vice president and managing director of ViacomCBS Africa, and led the BET International brand and ViacomCBS's global events business.
-He is credited with launching MTV's first TV channel in Africa, MTV Base, and building Viacom's entertainment business on the African continent In 2009, he launched the MTV Africa Music Awards.

-Timeline
+Viacom/Paramount

+Okosi spent 22 years at MTV and Viacom (the predecessor to Paramount Skydance) in a range of leadership roles.

-1998 - Okosi joined MTV Networks in New York as part of the Trade and Integrated Marketing team.
+Okosi joined MTV Networks in New York in 1998 as part of the Trade and Integrated Marketing team.
 He developed multi-platform marketing opportunities for advertisers and integrated them into marquee MTV franchises such as the MTV Video Music Awards, Spring Break, the MTV Movie Awards, and Wanna Be a VJ.

-2000 - Okosi transferred to the MTV Networks Affiliate Sales & Marketing division in Los Angeles, where he was responsible for securing distribution for MTV Networks brands such as MTV, Nickelodeon, VH1, CMT, MTV2, and Spike TV.
+In 2000, Okosi transferred to the MTV Networks Affiliate Sales & Marketing division in Los Angeles, where he was responsible for securing distribution for MTV Networks brands such as MTV, Nickelodeon, VH1, CMT, MTV2, and Paramount Network (at the time known as Spike TV).